ground_-.ing through improvisation

 how

-– to take part in guided philosophical sessions and workshops related to the frame topic
+– to take part in guided philosophical discussions and workshops related to the frame topic

-– to go on excursions and connect with other artists and the local community
+– to go on phenomenological excursions and connect with other artists and the local community

-– to collectively experiment „practicing space“ (live, cook, work, discuss etc.) with us together in an artistic commune atmosphere
+– to collectively experiment „practicing space“ with us together in an artistic commune atmosphere

 when/where

-in an almost 500-years-old farmer’s building, located in the center of a Tyrolean countryside-village (30km from Innsbruck), surrounded by a garden and the alps
+in a historical farmer’s building, located in the center of a Tyrolean countryside-village (30km from Innsbruck), surrounded by a garden, forests and the alps

 questions? home@grund1535.com